Chase Sapphire Reserve®

 Marriott Bonvoy World of Hyatt

 Cardholders also receive a couple of excellent statement credits.
 First, the $300 annual travel credit previously mentioned.
-That credit applies for reimbursement of the first $300 in travel purchases each year.
-The other credit is a once-every-four-years credit towards the application fee for TSA Precheck or Global Entry.
-These services provide expedited security when flying, as well as fast-track customs checks at airports throughout the U.S.
+That credit applies to reimbursement of the first $300 in travel purchases each year.
+The other credit is a once-every-four-year credit towards the TSA Precheck or Global Entry application fee.
+These services provide expedited security when flying and fast-track customs checks at airports throughout the U.S.

 Amex Platinum Vs. Chase Sapphire Reserve